 All women taking part in the study completed a detailed questionnaire about their lifestyle, including diet, alcohol intake and even the kind of jobs they do.
 They also provided blood samples to give researchers information about their genetics and to track their hormone levels.

 Women will be asked to send in follow up questionnaires and blood samples every few years for 40 years in total.
 This will allow researchers to gather enough data to uncover as many factors linked to breast cancer as possible.

-Much of the analysis of the study is carried out by Professor Anthony Swerdlow at The Institute of Cancer Research and Professor Olivia Fletcher at the Breast Cancer Now Toby Robins Research Centre.
+Much of the analysis of the study is carried out by Professor Montserrat Garcia-Closas and Professor Amy Berrington at the Institute of Cancer Research.

 Breast Cancer Now is also funding the Male Breast Cancer Study, which is investigating the risk factors linked to breast cancer in men.

 Running for over 16 years now, the Generations Study has already expanded our understanding of breast cancer.

 Currently, I’m analysing data from wristband activity trackers.
 Over 12,000 women have worn them for 8 days to continuously measure their physical activity 24 hours a day.
 I’m particularly interested in answering questions on how the amount of physical activity changes with age, who exercises more and who doesn’t, and what the main barriers are.